localneoguy/Guides/guides/ender-dragon.md

 ### Early
 - Full Ender Set with Equipment
 - Dragon Shortbow with T5 Enchants
-- Any Damage pet, Griffin, Skeleton etc
+- Any Damage pet, Skeleton etc
 - As many talisman as possible using any damage power stone.

 You won't do much damage to reach top 3 but it is possible and you will at least do enough to get some loot.